AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 <div markdown="1" class="alert alert-success">:bulb: **Tips:**
 - Existing values will be updated to the input values.
 Don't worry about needing to update with previous values!
 - You can remove all a person's tags by typing `t/` without specifying any tags after it.
+- You can remove all a staff's shifts by typing `shifts/` without specifying any shifts after it.
+- You can remove all a supplier's days by typing `days/` without specifying any days after it.
+- You can remove all a supplier's items by typing `items/` without specifying any items after it.
 </div>

 <div markdown="1" class="alert alert-warning">:exclamation: **Constraints:**